 Gettysburg is a residential college.
 By policy (see Gettysburg Course Catalog), all of our undergraduate students are required to live on campus, or in a College affiliated fraternity house, unless they receive approval to reside off-campus.

 The opportunity to live off-campus is reserved only for a limited number of seniors based on enrollment numbers for a given year.
-Eligibility is based on grade point average, student conduct record, and attendance at one of the off-campus living informational sessions.
+Eligibility is based on grade point average and student conduct record.
 Eligible students wishing to live together should apply as one group; the determining order for groups to be released is based on the average grade point average (GPA) of the group.
 Students are forewarned against signing a lease for an off-campus property until they receive approval in writing from the Office of Residential Education.

 More details about living off-campus can be found on our Off-Campus Living website.

 Living in a chapter house is an important component of the fraternity experience.
 Since it is important that fraternities keep the houses at full capacity, members are required to live in their house unless the house is full.
 Before the housing selection process begins, it is important for members to check with their chapter leadership to see if they will be required to live in their fraternity house.